-The mission of the Master of Arts in Counseling Programs is to educate and train students to develop knowledge, skills, and personal awareness necessary for them to function as professional counselors.
-The Marriage and Family, Clinical Mental Health, and School Counseling Programs serve students from both local and wide geographic areas who wish to integrate an understanding of Christian faith with professional counseling of diverse counselees in a variety of religious and secular settings.
-The programs are based on a holistic biological, psychological, social and spiritual understanding of human development.
-In addition to general counseling proficiency, students specifically are trained to become marriage and family, mental health, or school counselors.
+The mission of the Master of Arts (MA) in Counseling Programs is to educate, supervise, and mentor students to develop the knowledge, skills, and personal awareness necessary for them to function as professional counselors.
+The MA in Counseling program promotes excellence in professional preparation by providing a comprehensive education that integrates an understanding of Christian faith with professional counseling standards, as well as in a variety of religious and secular settings.
+This program adopts and seeks to promote a holistic mindset and set of practices, specifically integrating biological, psychological, sociocultural, and spiritual frameworks that orient and inform our understanding of human development and the change process.
+In addition to general counseling proficiency, students are specifically trained to become Marriage, Couple, and Family, Clinical Mental Health, or School Counselors.

-- The mission of the Marriage and Family Counseling Program is to train students in the knowledge, skills, and professional understanding of couples and family counseling. - The mission of the Clinical Mental Health Counseling Program is to train entry-level counselors capable of functioning competently and effectively in mental health delivery environments wherein they work from an overall developmental/wellness model utilizing a biopsychosocial framework that employs diagnostically informed intervention strategies. - The Mission of the School Counseling Program is to prepare school counselors capable of supporting students and their development, and the work of the other professionals in educational systems through (1) excellence in knowledge and practice, (2) integrity through adherence to codes and standards for ethical practice, (3) management of their own professional development, and (4) competent school counseling and educational practice.
+- 1. The mission of the Marriage, Couple, and Family Counseling Program is to train students in the knowledge, skills, and practices of counseling in order to provide competent care for individuals, couples, and families within a multicultural and pluralistic society; this mission is actualized through the process of embracing (1) a family systems orientation to counseling, (2) the highest ethical standards of the profession, (3) an exploration of the person of the counselor, and (4) professional development through participation and leadership in professional organizations. - 2.
+The mission of the Clinical Mental Health Counseling Program is to train entry-level counselors capable of functioning competently and ethically in mental health delivery environments; operate using an overall developmental/wellness model informed by a neumobiopsychosocial framework; and, employ systematic and culturally sensitive intervention strategies. - 3.
+The Mission of the School Counseling Specialty is to prepare school counselors capable of supporting the academic, occupational/vocational, and personal/social development of the students whom they serve.
+Competencies in working with students ranging grade-levels P-12 are taught and instilled through (1) The use of data to inform school counseling programs and practices, (2) excellence in knowledge and practice, (3) integrity through adherence to codes and standards for ethical practice, (4) management of their own professional development, and (5) competent school counseling and educational practice.